-- To apply the basic knowledge of Chemistry to the Engineering Discipline. - To develop knowledge about water and its treatment for industrial and potable purposes. - To develop understanding in the areas of Polymers, Mechanism of Corrosion of Metals and Corrosion Control Methods, Fuels, Lubricants and Nanomaterials for of conducting polymers, bio-degradable polymers and fiber reinforced plastics and apply the knowledge for solving existing challenges faced in various engineering and societal areas.
+- CO 1: To apply the basic knowledge of Chemistry to the Engineering Discipline. - CO 2: To develop knowledge about water and its treatment for industrial and potable purposes. - CO 3: To develop understanding in the areas of Batteries, Fuels Mechanism of Corrosion of Metals and Corrosion Control Methods, Green Chemistry and Technology and Processes involving Green Chemistry and apply the knowledge for solving existing challenges faced in various engineering and societal areas.

-Course outcome:
+Learning outcome:

-- This course applies the basic concepts and principles studied in Chemistry to Engineering. - It provides an application of chemistry to different branches of engineering - The students will be able acquire knowledge in the areas of Water Chemistry, Polymers, Corrosion, Fuels and Lubricants and nanomaterials and suggest innovative solutions for existing challenges in these areas.
+- LO 1: The students are able to apply the basic concepts and principles studied in Chemistry to the field of Engineering. - LO 2: The students are able to apply chemistry to different branches of engineering - LO 3: The students are able to acquire the knowledge in the areas of Water Chemistry, Mechanism of Corrosion of Metals and Corrosion Control Methods, Batteries, Fuel Cells, Green Chemistry and Technology and Processes involving Green Chemistry and suggest innovative solutions for existing challenges in these areas.